movementkitchen/website/src/pages/about/index.md

 ### About Movement Kitchen

-The name Movement Kitchen stands for weaving movement into the everyday, reclaiming the right to move your body on your own terms, in your own space.
-A gym can be an intimidating and unwelcoming environment for women, non-binary people and anyone who doesn’t conform to the masculine no-pain-no-gain culture of exercise.
-But the kitchen is a space for creating - intentionally and serendipitously, for tinkering and making a mess.
-Anything is allowed in the kitchen, no make-up required, no dress code, no obsession with body image.
+The name Movement Kitchen stands for reclaiming the right to move your body on your own terms, feeling safe and being yourself.
+Kitchen is a feminine and nurturing environment, with hardly anything in common with the masculine no-pain-no-gain culture of sport and exercise.
+It's a space for creating - intentionally and serendipitously, for playing and trying things out.
+Anything is allowed in the kitchen, no make-up required, no dress code, no body image obsession.
 You can relax and be you.

-Instead of a lab, my working space is a kitchen, both literally and metaphorically.
-I aim to recreate a homely and informal atmosphere of the kitchen in my sessions too.
-I work with biomechanics and the science of movement but guided by empathy and intuition.
-My aim is to provide a safe and empowering environment for you to get to know your body and its limits and how they change, and develop a nurturing long-term relationship with exercise.
+My studio really is a kitchen.
+With large floor to ceiling mirrors, a climbing frame and a variety of exercise props.
+I try to recreate a safe and intimate atmosphere of the kitchen in my sessions too.
+My work is rooted in evidence from research and clinical practice but guided by empathy and intuition.
+I aim to provide a supportive and encouraging environment for you to get to know your body and its limits and how they change, and develop a nourishing long-term relationship with exercise.

 ### My Education